guifel/nocust-client-doc/README.md

-All these functions can be used with a parameter `tokenAddress` to manipulate similarly ERC-20 tokens.
+All of these functions can be used with a parameter `tokenAddress` to manipulate similarly ERC-20 tokens.